 Overview While there are many muscles located in the lower leg, three are most well know.
+Using a professional service will teach you the leg muscle anatomy further, which also provides quizzes and videos.
 The muscles that make up the calf - the gastrocnemius and soleus - are the most power muscles of the lower leg.
 The anterior tibialis is on the front lower leg (related to shin splints).
 The achilles tendon is located in the lower leg.

 Bones and Joints The Lower Leg is comprised of two long bones.
 The tibia is the larger of the two, and is located toward the middle of the lower leg (medially).
 The fibula is the smaller bone and it is located on the outside of the lower leg (laterally).